scottdorman/scottdorman.github.io/_posts/2007/2007-02-17-teched-technical-tracks-wheres-wpf.md

 ---
 layout: post
-title: Tech&middot;Ed Technical Tracks - Where's WPF?
+title: TechEd Technical Tracks - Where's WPF?
 date: '2007-02-17 12:17:00 -05:00'
 ---

-I was scanning through the list of [technical tracks](http://www.msteched.com/public/tracks.aspx) for Tech·Ed this morning and noticed an odd omission.
+I was scanning through the list of [technical tracks](http://www.msteched.com/public/tracks.aspx) for TechEd this morning and noticed an odd omission.
 Windows Presentation Found (WPF) is only listed once, under the "Connected Systems" track:

 > Microsoft .NET Framework 3.0 programming model for Windows that offers new technologies for building applications for seamless communication across technology boundaries and for composing services.
 These new technologies are Windows Presentation Foundation, Windows Communication Foundation, Windows Workflow Foundation, and Windows CardSpace. **(The latter three are covered in this track.)**